jrgochan/jrgochan.github.io/readme.rst

 Go through all settings in the ``Project information`` section of the ``custom_conf.py`` file and update them for your project.

-See the following sections for further customisation.
+See the following sections for further customization.

 Configure the header
 ~~~~~~~~~~~~~~~~~~~~